 How It WorksTo create a script, you must use Microsoft PowerShell or a text editor such as Notepad.
 With PowerShell or a text editor, you can:

 After you create the script, you can use Microsoft Group Policy (GPO) to remotely deploy the script to Active Directory groups on your network.
+You can also deploy the script manually.
+This article covers remote deployment through GPO.

 Step 1 — Create a Microsoft PowerShell script